sparkflows/sparkflows-docs/docs/user-guide/code-library/code-library.rst

    .. figure:: ../../_assets/code-library/code-library-exported.png
                   :alt: code-library-exported
                   :width: 60%
 #.
-Once the code library is exported, users can import it by clicking the **Import** button and selecting the exported JSON file.
+Once the code library is exported, you can import it by clicking the **Import** button and selecting the exported JSON file.
 They can then execute the code library.

    .. figure:: ../../_assets/code-library/code-library-import-button.png
                   :alt: code-library-import-button